22 LAYERS OF SUNLIGHT

 THE ALBUM – RELEASE – 20/04/2018

-‘22 LAYERS OF SUNLIGHT’ – is the new collaboration between Tony Lowe (Cross & Fripp / Simon Townshend / Bram Stoker) Peter Coyle (ex-Lotus Eaters) and Mark Brzezicki (Procol Harum / The Cult / Phil Collins).
-Coming after the successful debut of their first album ‘Invisible Din’, the 2016 release which earned over 14 top reviews by the music industry; this incarnation features Peter Coyle, who was recently described as ‘one of the most under-rated singer/songwriters in the UK’.
+‘22 LAYERS OF SUNLIGHT’ – written and performed by Tony Lowe and Peter Coyle (ex-Lotus Eaters) with Mark Brzezicki on drums, Pete Clark on bass.
+Coming after the successful debut of the first ESP album ‘Invisible Din’, the 2016 release which earned over 14 top reviews by the music industry; this incarnation features Peter Coyle, who was recently described as ‘one of the most under-rated singer/songwriters in the UK’.
 Joining forces with renowned composer/producer Tony Lowe to write these deeply evocative and stunningly original songs, merging passionate vocals and intricate soundscapes.
 Sometimes using complex rhythmic structures – supplied by ace session drummer Mark Brzezicki, overlaid with modern progressive rock elements and orchestral movements, the music creates an intense, dramatic but ultimately uplifting experience.
 For more information – ESP 2.0 – The Back Story.

 “making music is the deepest part of our lives…it takes just over a second for the light from the moon to reach us…it takes a lifetime to share the wonder of that with others…and that is what we feel we have done with ’22 LAYERS OF SUNLIGHT‘” – Peter Coyle

-In support of the new release – the band hit the road with a blistering combination of top-flight musicianship, an immersive light and projection show, and some of the most astonishing prog rock for many years.
+In support of the new release – the band – (Tony Lowe on guitar, Peter Coyle – vocals, Greg Pringle – drums, Pete Clark – bass, Richard Smith – keyboards), hit the road with a blistering combination of top-flight musicianship, an immersive light and projection show, and some of the most astonishing prog rock for many years.
 Born out of a collaboration with members of King Crimson and Van der Graaf Generator, ESP 2.0 tours as miraculously tight, disciplined five-piece, and places itself firmly at the centre of the British prog movement.

 Striking a chord with fans of 70’s Genesis, Yes and Floyd, ESP 2.0 is no nostalgia project.
 Their shows are complex, eye-wateringly virtuosic, immersive and thrilling.
 If you like real music by real musicians, you’ll love this.
 TICKETS

-*With Special Guest Mikey Cuthbert at the Half Moon Putney and John Young (Lifesigns) at The Stables and Robin 2.
+*With Special Guest Mikey Cuthbert at the Half Moon Putney and John Young (Lifesigns) at The Stables.

-*Mark Brzezicki will not be playing at The Stables, Milton Keynes & Merlin Theatre – Frome event due to schedule conflicts but we are excited to have the talented Greg Pringle on board.
+*Mark Brzezicki will not be playing at The Stables, Milton Keynes & Merlin Theatre – Frome and Robin 2 events due to schedule conflicts but we are excited to have the talented Greg Pringle on board.